Irraky/Kinesis/readme.md

 7. Run the project
 8. Once the project is launched, you can disconnect the phone from the computer if you don't want to debug: the application is now in it.

+## Test
+***
+If you have done all the previous steps, you can test the app.
+* Put your computer in sleep mode.
+* Open the application (if it's not already done)
+* Say "allumer ordinateur"
+The list of computers will appear.
+* Say "numéro un"
+The first one in the list will be chosen.
+(For the moment the code hasn't the feature to wake up more than one computer.)
+* Look at your screen, it should turn on.
+We tried this project on a Surface Book 3 so we have a huge advantage: the computer is unlocked through face recognition.

+## FAQs
+1. **Who made this project ?**
+This project was made by a team of five students from the school Efrei Paris.
+It's a project where student are free to do what they want on the topic *The numeric to the benefit of society*.
+2. **Why this project ?**
+There is today 12 millions people in situation of handicap in France.
+We found that this project was a great opportunity to develop something to help them.